JuaniFilardo/tp-ia/README.md

 The jupyter notebook found in this repo shows how our efforts to classify the tweets using a Naive Bayes Classifier and a Support Vector Machine.<br>
 Needless to say, this classification can be improved *a lot*.<br>

+> Special thanks to the competition organisers, who shared with me the Evaluation Set.

 [//]:# (Links.
 This won't be seen after it's interpreted.)